niemopen/niem-naming-design-rules/ndr6-outline.md

 * an information resource published on the web
 * an API for a system or service

 NIEM is potentially useful for any mechanism that transfers a package of data across a system or organization boundary.
-(Within a large system, NIEM may be useful when data passes from one developer team to another.)
+(Within a large system, NIEM may be useful when data passes between components belonging to different developer teams.)

 The primary purpose of a NIEM-based data specification is to establish a common understanding among developers, so that they can write software that correctly handles the shared data, hence "machine-to-machine".
 (The content of a NIEM message may also be directly presented to human consumers, and NIEM can help these consumers understand what they see, but that is not the main purpose of NIEM.)

 In NIEM terms, the package of data shared at runtime is a *message*.
 A *message format* specifies the syntax and semantics of a class of messages; it defines the mandatory and optional content of messages conforming to the format and the meaning of that content.
 A *message type* specifies the information content of a class of messages without prescribing a serialization.
-Both of these specifications are expressed in terms of a machine-readable *data model*, using either of NIEM's two *modeling formats.* A collection of related message formats and types is a *message specification.*
+Both of these specifications are expressed in terms of a machine-readable *data model*, using either of NIEM's two *modeling formats*, CMF or XSD.
+A collection of related message formats and types is a *message specification.*

 > A NIEM message was originally known as an *information exchange package (IEP)*, a term that found its way into the U.S. Federal Enterprise Architecture (2005).
 A message specification was originally known as an *information exchange package documentation (IEPD).*  These terms are still in widespread use within the NIEM community today, and will not go away soon (if ever).

 A *message designer* creates a message format from an information requirement, so that a message at runtime will contain all the facts that need to be conveyed.
 Then any number of *message developers* write software to implement the specification, producing or processing messages that conform to the message format.
 Message designers need some understanding of NIEM, but the message developers do not.
 (Sometimes the message developers do not even know that NIEM exists.)
 [Figure 2-1](#fig2-1) above illustrates the relationships between message designers, message developers, and message formats.

-NIEM supports serialization in XML and JSON-LD; support for others (YAML, Protobuf, etc.) may be added in the future.
+NIEM supports XML and JSON message formats; support for others may be added in the future.
 One important feature of NIEM is that messages of the same type are convertable across serializations; for example, a NIEM XML message can be converted to NIEM JSON, and vice versa, with no bespoke programming required.

 ## 3.2 Reuse of community-agreed data models

-NIEM is also a framework for communities to create data models for concepts that are useful in many data specifications.
+NIEM is also a framework for communities to create data models for concepts that are useful in multiple data specifications.
 These community models are typically not *complete* for any particular specification.
 Instead, they reflect the community's judgement on which defintions are *worth the trouble of agreement*.
 The NIEM core model contains definitions found useful by the NIEM community as a whole.
 NIEM domain models reuse the core, extending it with defintions found useful by the domain community.
 The core model plus the domain models comprise the "NIEM model".
 [Figure 2-2]() above illustrates the relationships between domain communities and community models.

 Message designers reuse definitions from the NIEM model, selecting a (usually small) subset of definitions that express part of their information requirement.
 Message designers then create model extensions, adding definitions that they require but have not (so far!) been found worthy of inclusion in the NIEM model.

-This reuse is especially useful in a large enterprise.
+Data model reuse is especially useful in a large enterprise.
 Its value grows with the number of developer teams, and with the degree of commonality in the shared data.
 NIEM was originally designed for data sharing among federal, state, and local governments – where commonality and number of developer teams is large indeed.

 ### 3.3 Reuse of open standards